-The CIA finances strikes by transport workers and shopkeepers, is implicated in the sabotage of public infrastructure, and infiltrates all of the parties in the UP.
+The CIA finances strikes by transport workers and shopkeepers, is implicated in the sabotage of public infrastructure, and infiltrates all of the coalition partners in the UP.
 Almost one third of the staff at the US embassy in Santiago are now on the CIA payroll.

-On 23 August Allende promotes Pinochet to commander-in-chief of the army, mistakenly believing that Pinochet can still be trusted to remain neutral.
+Allende promotes Pinochet to commander-in-chief of the army on 23 August, mistakenly believing that Pinochet can still be trusted to remain neutral.

 Meanwhile, members of the armed forces are finalising their plans for a coup.
 While it now appears that Pinochet was not involved in the planning and was not informed of it until three days before the event, when the coup is launched he is firmly in charge.

-On 11 September the military strike, taking Santiago in a violent offensive that sees Pinochet order air strikes on the Palacio de La Moneda (the presidential palace and seat of government).
+The military strike on 11 September, taking Santiago in a violent offensive that sees Pinochet order air raids on the Palacio de La Moneda (the presidential palace and seat of government).

-The military form a four-man junta headed by Pinochet and composed of the commanders-in-chief of the army, navy, air force and police is assembled.
+A four-man junta headed by Pinochet and composed of the commanders-in-chief of the army, navy, air force and police is assembled.
 The junta takes control of the state and begins a campaign to remove the influence of the UP from all social institutions.

 A state of siege is declared, martial law is introduced and parliament is closed.
 The media is censored, universities are purged, books are burned, Marxist political parties are outlawed and union activities are banned.
 Thousands are murdered or "disappeared".
 Thousands more are jailed or forced to leave the country.
 Torture is commonplace.
-Up to one million will flee into self-imposed exile.
+Up to one million flee into self-imposed exile.
 The bodies of many of the "disappeared" are dumped from helicopters into the Pacific Ocean as part of an organised program to hide evidence of human rights violations.